 We currently only have one product candidate, tildacerfont, and our business and future success depends entirely on our ability to develop, obtain regulatory approval for, and then successfully commercialize, tildacerfont, which is currently in clinical development for adult patients with classic CAH.
 This may make an investment in our company riskier than similar companies that have multiple product candidates in active development that may be able to better sustain failure of a lead product candidate.
-We have initiated a placebo-controlled, double-blind Phase 2b clinical trial in adult patients with classic CAH with poor disease control and anticipate topline results in the fourth quarter of 2021 or the first quarter of 2022.
-We have also initiated a second Phase 2b clinical trial in adult patients with classic CAH with good disease control focused on glucocorticoid reduction and anticipate topline results in the first half of 2022.
+We have initiated CAHmelia-203, a placebo-controlled, double-blind Phase 2b clinical trial in adult patients with classic CAH with poor disease control and anticipate topline results in the first half of 2022.
+We have also initiated CAHmelia-204, a second Phase 2b clinical trial in adult patients with classic CAH with good disease control focused on glucocorticoid reduction and anticipate topline results in the second half of 2022.

-Assuming positive results in the glucocorticoid reduction trial, we plan to meet with the FDA and comparable foreign regulatory authorities in 2022 to discuss registration.
+Assuming positive results in CAHmelia-204, we plan to meet with the FDA and comparable foreign regulatory authorities to discuss registration.
 While we believe these two clinical trials will provide sufficient patient exposures for our registrational safety database, the FDA and comparable foreign regulatory authorities may not agree and may require us to enroll additional patients or initiate one or more additional clinical trials, including a Phase 3 clinical trial or trials.
-If the FDA or comparable foreign regulatory authorities require us to conduct one or more clinical trials, including a Phase 3 clinical trial or trials, the design, duration, and scope of such clinical trials will be decided upon after further discussions with the FDA or comparable foreign regulatory authorities, and at this time are not ascertainable.
+If the FDA or comparable foreign regulatory authorities require us to conduct one or more clinical trials, including a Phase 3 clinical trials or trials, the design, duration, and scope of such clinical trials will be decided upon after further discussions with the FDA or comparable foreign regulatory authorities, and at this time are not ascertainable.
 As a result, we are unable to predict with certainty the estimated timing or scope of any future clinical trials of tildacerfont we may be required to conduct.

-In addition, we have received initial feedback from the FDA and European Medicines Agency, or EMA, on our planned Phase 2 clinical trial of tildacerfont in children as young as two years of age with classic CAH in order to initiate the clinical development program for tildacerfont in the pediatric classic CAH population in the second half of 2021.
-The COVID-19 pandemic continues to evolve and any impacts on these projected milestones for both the adult and pediatric classic CAH programs are highly uncertain and cannot be predicted with confidence.
+In addition, we have received feedback from the FDA and EMA on our planned Phase 2 clinical trial of tildacerfont in children with classic CAH in order to initiate the clinical development program for tildacerfont in the pediatric classic CAH population in the second half of 2021.
+We also plan to file an IND to study tildacerfont in a subpopulation of females with a rare form of PCOS in the first half of 2021 and plan to pursue orphan drug designation in this patient population.
+By leveraging our existing Phase 1 program, which includes safety, tolerability, and pharmacokinetics of tildacerfont, subject to the clearance of our planned IND, we plan to initiate a Phase 2 proof-of-concept clinical trial in the second half of 2021.
+The COVID-19 pandemic continues to evolve and any impacts on these projected milestones are highly uncertain and cannot be predicted with confidence.